C++ generator

 The method that writes the whole register, e.g.

-.The method that reads the register, updates the value of the field, and then writes the register back, e.g.
+of field values as argument.The method that reads the register, updates the value of the field, and then writes the register back, e.g.

 .